engineersCode/facultydev1/README.md

 ### Time and Place

-The workshop will be held over three days on 25–27 March, 2020, at the [George Washington University](https://www.gwu.edu), in Washington, DC.
+The workshop will be held over three days on 1–3 December 2021, at the [George Washington University](https://www.gwu.edu), in Washington, DC.
-We expect arrivals on Wednesday 03/25, for a start with lunch and afternoon activities.
-We will finish early afternoon on Friday 03/27 for folks to travel back on that evening.
+We expect arrivals on Wednesday 12/01, for a start with light lunch and afternoon activities.
+We will finish early afternoon on Friday 12/03 for folks to travel back on that evening.
 If you are traveling from farther away, and need to stay an extra night, that is OK, too.

 **Schedule:**

-- Wednesday 03/25, 12 noon (lunch provided), 1–5 pm sessions, with break
+- Wednesday 12/01 12:30 (light lunch provided), 2–5 pm sessions, with break
-- Thursday 03/26, 9:30 am to 5 pm
+- Thursday 12/02, 9:30 am to 5 pm
-- Friday, 03/27, 9:30 am to 2:30 pm
+- Friday, 12/03, 9:30 am to 2:30 pm

 **Hotel**: We have made a block booking at [ARC The Hotel DC](http://arcthehoteldc.com), 824 New Hampshire Ave NW, Washington, D.C.
 20037.
 The hotel will bill us directly for your stay.